BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 That is why fraud, scams, bots, spam, and data abuse are everywhere.

-The Authenticated Internet fixes these foundational problems by building **identity, ownership, and permission into the internet itself** — instead of patching them on afterward.
+The Authenticated Internet fixes foundational problems by building **identity, ownership, and permission into the internet itself** — instead of patching them on afterward.

 When these frictions are removed at the **protocol layer**, it unlocks capabilities that cannot exist on today’s internet at scale: